Why Should You Make Your Site Accessible?

 The internet has dramatically changed the way that customers interact with your business.
 Your customers can now discover you, reach out, and order online—and many do.
 (This is even more true for people with mobility-specific impairments.)

-We want to help you develop your site to meet a standard that includes easy access to people with disabilities.
+We want to help you develop your site to be a good experience for everyone, including easy access to people with disabilities.

 So, how can we help?
 Well, we've put together an infographic, an easy-to-follow checklist, and an accessibility site audit that you can leverage to see if your site is up to snuff.